 By virtue of his indirect interests in the shares of the Company, Datuk Hong Choon Hau is also deemed interested in the shares of all its subsidiary companies during the financial year to the extent that the Company has an interest pursuant to Section 8 of the Companies Act, 2016 in Malaysia.

-None of the other Directors holding office at the end of the financial year had any interest in the in the shares of the Company or its related corporations during the financial year.
+None of the other Directors in office at the end of the financial year held shares or had beneficial interest in the shares of the Company or its related corporations during the financial year.

 Directors' Benefits